JAXA and NASA why are they planning a wooden satellite?

 The strength tests and structural analyzes of the wood samples were done when they were returned to Earth from the ISS by Japanese astronaut Koichi Wakata.

-Despite extreme conditions in space, such as temperature changes, exposure to cosmic rays and dangerous solar particles for 10 months, the tests found no changes in the samples, such as cracks, distortion, peeling or surface damage, according to a recent report by Kyoto University.
+Despite the extreme conditions prevailing in space, such as thermo changeslet, exposure to cosmic rays and dangerous solar particles for 10 months, tests found no changes in the samples, such as cracks, distortion, peeling or surface damage, according to a recent report from Kyoto University.
 The recovered wood samples were tested and showed no deformation after exposure to space and also did not undergo any mass change before and after use, the scientists reported.

-Magnolia, the researchers said, is easy to work with, has relatively high dimensional stability and overall strength, making its properties ideal for shipping.
+Magnolia, as they said , is easily worked, has relatively high dimensional stability and overall strength, making its properties ideal for .

 Wood also has some advantages over the complex alloys used in spacecraft, being environmentally friendly, easier to produce and better disposed of at the end of a satellite's life.